RokctAI/opportunities/PROMPT_FOR_NEXTSITE.md

     - Provide a link back to the search results.

 4. Technical Implementation:
-    - Use Next.js with static generation (preferred for Vercel).
+    - Use Next.js 14+ with static generation (preferred for Vercel).
+    - Use TypeScript for type safety.
     - Load the data from `docs/data.json` at build time (in `getStaticProps` for the home page and for generating the detail pages).
     - For each opportunity, during the build, read the markdown file from the file system (using the `path` field) and convert it to HTML (or keep as markdown and convert on the client?
 We'll convert to HTML at build time for security and performance).
     - We can use a library like `gray-matter` to parse the frontmatter and `remark` or `react-markdown` to convert markdown to HTML.
 However, note that we are at build time, so we can do the conversion during the build and store the HTML in the component's props.